PicnicSupermarket/dbt-docs/FORK.md

   By using the syntax ` ```mermaid ` in any markdown file, dbt entities can enhance their catalog page with any mermaid.js diagram.

-- Prioritise exact file name matches over fuzzy matches
+- Prioritise exact file name matches over fuzzy matches when conducting a search.

   - Upstream PR: https://github.com/dbt-labs/dbt-docs/pull/503
   - Upstream issue: https://github.com/dbt-labs/dbt-docs/issues/217